snrnats/doc-centre/docfx_project/pro/api/help/tracking_consignments.md

 ## Tracking Section Contents

 * [Using PRO's Tracking API](/pro/api/help/using_pros_tracking_api.html) - Explains how to call the Tracking API.
-* [Tracking Consignments Using REACT](/pro/api/help/tracking_consignments_using_react.html) - Explains how to link PRO to your REACT account, and gives an overview of how REACT and PRO interact.
+* [Tracking Consignments Using REACT](/pro/api/help/tracking_consignments_using_react.html) - Gives an overview of how REACT and PRO interact.

 <script src="../../scripts/requesttabs.js"></script>
 <script src="../../scripts/responsetabs.js"></script>